-If you recall, I started this post off with the statement that there’s never been a better time to learn how to become a Virtual Assistant – because it’s absolutely true!
+If you recall, we started this post off with the statement that there’s never been a better time to learn how to become a Virtual Assistant – because it’s absolutely true.
 Freelancing, in general, has been on a major rise over the last decade.
 In fact, the number of freelancers in the US has been on a steady rise (8.1% over the last 4 years), and if this trend continues it’s predicted that 50% of our workforce will be working from home in 10 years.

 Particularly in the context of the pandemic and the radical shift in our workforce, more and more business owners are turning to contracting out for their needs.
 While working remotely has been on the rise, it’s become not only an acceptable way to work but a preferred way for many businesses.

-I mentioned previously that there are definite financial “perks” for business owners to contract out for services, and there are others as well.
+We mentioned previously that there are definite financial “perks” for business owners to contract out for services, and there are others as well.
 Consider this list: